 The earliest confirmed rugby match of fifteen against fifteen in Sydney was between Wallaroo and a team from ‘No. 10 Battery of Volunteer Artillery’ played at Moore Park on 8 July 1871.
 Tom Brown for Wallaroo kicked a drop goal near full time to give his side victory.

-* Eighteen a side used today in AFL is a direct child of this rugby era.
-Melbourne rules football teams (VFA & VFL) retained twenty players a side until the end of the 19th century.
+* Melbourne rules football teams (VFA & VFL) retained twenty players a side until the end of the 19th century.
+Eighteen a side used today in AFL is a direct child of this rugby era.

 ***This list, as far as it is known, does not include matches arranged to be 20-a-side that due to player absences or other reasons proceeded with one or both teams having less than twenty players.
 Also does not list any of the club’s in-house ‘scratch twenty’ matches.